Pingu-iu/PsychologicalTargeting/README.md

 # Auditing Algorithmic Responsiveness to Psychological Traits: Evidence from Meta's Ad Delivery

-This repository contains the data, analysis code, and survey instruments supporting the study titled **"Experimental Evidence of Personality Alignment Influence on Ad Delivery on Meta"**.
+This repository contains the data, analysis code, and survey instruments supporting the study titled **"Auditing Algorithmic Responsiveness to Psychological Traits: Evidence from Meta's Ad Delivery"**.

 ## Overview